Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Introduction

 \section{Introduction}

-Matching problems are the basis of one of the most vibrant research areas at the intersection of economics, operations research, and computer science with an abundance of applications encompassing labor markets, school choice, child adoption, dating platforms, allocating advertisements, ride-sharing, or barter exchange, which includes in particular kidney exchange.
-Therefore, it is not surprising that an extensive stream of research deals with modeling and decision making in matching markets.
-In reality, many matching scenarios have a dynamic flavor in the sense that agents arrive and get matched over time, and we contribute to the research on such variants of matching markets.
+Matching is one of the most vibrant research areas at the intersection of economics, operations research, and computer science with an abundance of applications encompassing labor markets, school choice, child adoption, dating platforms, ad allocation, ride-sharing, or kidney exchange.
+In reality, many matching scenarios have a dynamic flavor in the sense that agents arrive and get matched over time.
+Moreover, there might be uncertainty over when agents arrive in the market and for how long they stay.
+We contribute to the research on algorithmic decision making in dynamic stochastic matching markets.